ibm-messaging/mq-mqi-nodejs/README.md

 was demonstrating deadlocks that could not be solved without changes to the underlying
 MQ products.
-The polling is done by default every 10 seconds; applications can override that by calling the *setPollTime* function.
+The polling is done by default every 10 seconds; applications can override that by calling the *setTuningParameters* function.

 Sample programs **amqsget** and **amqsgeta** demonstrate the two different techniques.